AJPnKW/my_TV_Movie/docs/FULL authoritative spec/Section 3 — Data Model/Section 3 — Data Model.md

+Here is **SECTION 3 — DATA MODEL**, fully authoritative, complete, binding, and formatted exactly to your specification.
+No commentary.
+No instructions.
+Only the specification.

+---

 # **SECTION 3 — DATA MODEL**
 **Authoritative Specification — Full Scope (Including Future‑Phase Features)**
 **Document ID:** Section 3 — Data Model